Wildfire modeling

-In computational science, wildfire modeling is concerned with numerical simulation of wildland fires in order to understand and predict fire behavior.
-Wildfire modeling can ultimately aid wildland fire suppression, namely increase safety of firefighters and the public, reduce risk, and minimize damage.
+Wildfire modeling is concerned with numerical simulation of wildfires to comprehend and predict fire behavior.
+Wildfire modeling aims to aid wildfire suppression, increase the safety of firefighters and the public, and minimize damage.
 Wildfire modeling can also aid in protecting ecosystems, watersheds, and air quality.

+Using computational science, wildfire modeling involves the statistical analysis of past fire events to predict spotting risks and front behavior.
+Various wildfire propagation models have been proposed in the past, including simple ellipses and egg- and fan-shaped models.
+Early attempts to determine wildfire behavior assumed terrain and vegetation uniformity.
+However, the exact behavior of a wildfire's front is dependent on a variety of factors, including wind speed and slope steepness.
+Modern growth models utilize a combination of past ellipsoidal descriptions and Huygens' Principle to simulate fire growth as a continuously expanding polygon.
+Extreme value theory may also be used to predict the size of large wildfires.
+However, large fires that exceed suppression capabilities are often regarded as statistical outliers in standard analyses, even though fire policies are more influenced by large wildfires than by small fires.

 Objectives

 Wildfire modeling attempts to reproduce fire behavior, such as how quickly the fire spreads, in which direction, how much heat it generates.
 A key input to behavior modeling is the Fuel Model, or type of fuel, through which the fire is burning.
 Behavior modeling can also include whether the fire transitions from the surface (a "surface fire") to the tree crowns (a "crown fire"), as well as extreme fire behavior including rapid rates of spread, fire whirls, and tall well-developed convection columns.
 Fire modeling also attempts to estimate fire effects, such as the ecological and hydrological effects of the fire, fuel consumption, tree mortality, and amount and rate of smoke produced.